-This hole is one of the few that didn’t need much change from its Marsh Point days.
-The only change was that the fairway bunker was moved back and another bunker short right of the green was added making it more difficult for players going for the green in two to bounce it on.
-This is one of the most photographed greens on the Island with a wide array of bunkering and stately oaks framing the hole.
+Long hitters must avoid the large fairway bunker on the left side of the hole and a bunker short right of the green makes you think twice about trying to reach the par 5 in two.
+This is one of the most photographed greens on the island with a wide array of bunkering and stately oaks framing the hole.
 It was also one of the holes used in the filming of "The Legend of Bagger Vance."
-In the movie's opening scene Jack Lemmon hits his tee shot on this hole then walk off the tee down the fairway to the left rough.
-It was Jack Lemmon’s final movie.
+In the movie's opening scene Jack Lemmon hits his tee shot on this hole then walks off the tee down the fairway to the left rough.

 This long par 3 is protected left by a greenside bunker and long by water but shots that land short and right can bounce onto the green providing some relief on a difficult hole.
 It pays off to check the wind before leaving #11 as it can be very deceiving from the 12th tee.

 Hole #13 is short par 4 that rewards accuracy more than length off the tee to be sure to avoid the bunkers and trees that guard the left side of the hole.
 A 3-wood off the tee leaves a short iron approach to a long green.